tobiasschaber/elastic/README.md

 # README #

 This project enables you to set up your own elasticsearch cluster with many different configuration options based on vagrant boxes.
-If you have your vagrant cluster running, you can use the delivered shell installer scripts and execute them on your real nodes, that means it is possible to move your configuration from your vagrant boxes to your real environment.
+If you have your vagrant cluster running on vagrant, you can use the delivered shell installer scripts and execute them on your real nodes, that means it is possible to move your configuration from your vagrant boxes to your real environment.